bcuebler/FusionReactOS/README.md

 - [x] geiger controller
 - [ ] help function
 - [ ] server
+- [x] fusion reactor over heat preventing controll -> flexible controll

-Here is the link for the Reactor controller server installer (old version, i will not update this):
+Here is the link for the Reactor controller server installer (old version, i will not update this, and after i done with the development i will delete it):
 ```
 wget -f https://raw.githubusercontent.com/bcuebler/FusionReactOS/main/NCROS_installer.lua /bin/MROS_installer.lua
 ```

-And for the client installer (old version, i will not update this):
+And for the client installer (old version, i will not update this, and after i done with the development i will delete it):
 ```
 wget -f https://raw.githubusercontent.com/bcuebler/FusionReactOS/main/MultiReactOS_client_installer.lua /tmp/MROS_client_installer.lua && /tmp/MROS_client_installer.lua
 ```